SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Human Performance Estimation

 \subsection{Training Phase Instructions}

-We provide workers with instructions about the training phase.
+In the training step, we provide workers with brief instructions about the training phase.
 An example of these instructions is given Table~\ref{tab:training}.
 These training instructions are the same across tasks, only the task name in the instructions is changed.